jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## Splunk

-LibreNMS can send alerts to a Splunk instance and provide all device and alert details.
+KartsNMS can send alerts to a Splunk instance and provide all device and alert details.

 Example output: